 The rugged material of the AdvancedFrame is built to withstand the test of time without ripping or puncturing.
 That’s especially important for people who are going to be putting out in gravel areas around rivers.
 Many fabric models can’t handle gravel push-offs.
 Previous buyers said that every construction element from the fabric shell to the internal valves, was sturdy and reliable.

 A number of reviewers were pleasantly surprised at the quality of customer service at Advanced Elements.
-Questions, complaints, and requests were met with helpful and prompt responses, and most were able to resolve their issues without much hassle.
+Questions, complaints, and requests were met with helpful and prompt responses, and most buyers who ran into trouble were able to resolve their issues without much hassle.

 For top performance in the water, owners recommend purchasing the Advanced Elements “backbone.”
 The backbone is a metal bar that can be placed along the floor of the boat to improve speed and tracking.
 We put this in the “Con” category because an extra purchase is required to achieve peak performance with this model.